BATH TOURS

 Ideal for first-time visitors to Bath with limited time.
 The walking tour includes the city's major landmarks – Bath Abbey, Pump Room, Spa Quarter, Pulteney Bridge, Queen Square, Royal Crescent, Circus and Assembly Rooms – and much else besides, including a bit of Jane Austen and her links with Bath, and a few titbits related to filming in Bath.

-You'll finish with a very good understanding of what makes Bath special.
+You'll finish with a good understanding of Bath's history and a good appreciation of what makes the city so special.

-The three-hour version can go into a bit more depth.
+The three-hour version goes into a bit more depth.

 Bath In Depth Tour – half day (4 hours) or whole day (8 hours)

-With a half-day / 4-hour tour, as well as showing you everything covered in the Highlights Walking Tour, I can guide you around the Roman Baths (maximum 6 in a group for a guided tour) and/or Bath Abbey.
+With a half-day / 4-hour tour, as well as showing you everything covered in the Bath Highlights Walking Tour, there will be time for me to guide you around the Roman Baths (maximum 6 in a group for a guided tour) and/or Bath Abbey.

-With a whole day / 8-hour tour, in addition to the Highlights Walking Tour and guided visits to the Roman Baths and Bath Abbey, there would be time to visit other museums such as No1 Royal Crescent, maybe go into Jane Austen in more depth, and/or explore beautiful off-the-beaten track areas, as described below.
+With a whole day / 8-hour tour, in addition to the Bath Highlights Walking Tour and guided visits to the Roman Baths and Bath Abbey, there will be time to visit other museums such as No1 Royal Crescent, maybe go into Jane Austen in more depth, and/or explore beautiful off-the-beaten track areas (see described below).

-With these longer tours, I’ll discuss with you in advance what your interests are and tailor your day accordingly.
+With all tours but especially the longer tours, I’ll discuss with you in advance what your interests are and tailor your tour accordingly.

-Also, with the longer tours I'll include carefully-chosen stops for coffee, lunch and tea.
+With the longer tours I'll also include carefully-chosen stops for coffee, lunch and tea.

 At Least 50 Things You Probably Didn't Know about Bath Walking Tour – 2 hours

-This tour is designed primarily to entertain and enlighten those who believe they know Bath pretty well.
-Expect a quick-fire array of intriguing and not-so-obvious nuggets of information about Bath, and to see a host of quirky visual details.
+This tour is designed primarily to entertain and enlighten those who believe they know Bath pretty well – especially but not only residents.
+Expect a quick-fire array of intriguing and not-so-obvious nuggets of information about Bath, and a host of quirky visual details.
 Think easily-overlooked signs, statues, plaques, coats of arms, and even an unusual telephone box and post box!
-Added into the mix will be thought-provoking references to literary figures associated with the city, to various TV shows and films shot in Bath, and even food with links to the city.
+Added into the mix will be thought-provoking references to literary and musical figures associated with Bath, to TV shows and films shot in Bath, and even food with links to the city.

 SPECIALIST BATH TOURS